ghydric/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 * Find the error in the following pseudocode.

+// fix actions below:
+// Gravity cannot be changed if set as constant
 ```
 Constant Real GRAVITY = 9.81
 Display "Rates of acceleration of an objet in free fall:"